rdkcentral/firebolt-certification-suite/cypress/support/cypress-support/src/utils.md

 ### Purpose: Provides assertion methods with logging using Cypress's cy.log().
 It wraps Cypress's assertion methods, allowing logging of messages for each assertion.

+### Params:
+Log levels - ['debug', 'info', 'warn', 'error'] Required log level should be passed in the run command as an env variable (loggerLevel="debug" or loggerLevel="info")

 ### Examples:
 `fireLog.isTrue(isTrueValue, "True message");`
 `fireLog.isFalse(isFalseValue, "False message");`